Divided Attention: Unsupervised Multi-Object Discovery with Contextually Separated Slots: Method

 \subsection{Preliminaries: Slot Attention Autoencoder}

 The DivA architecture comprises a collection of latent codes $X_n = \{x_1, \dots, x_n\}$, with each $x_i \in {\mathbb R}^{1\times K}$ representing a ``slot.''
 The encoder $f_w(u)= X_n$ is the same as a Slot Attention Network (SAN), described in detail in \cite{locatello2020object} and summarized here.
 SANs are trained as autoencoders: An image $I$ is passed through a CNN backbone with an appended positional embedding, but instead of having a single latent vector, SAN uses a collection of them $\{x_i|i = 1,\cdots, n\}$, called \emph{slots}, in the bottleneck, where $n$ may change anytime during training or testing.
-Slots are initially sampled from a Gaussian with learned mean and standard deviation, without conditioning additional variables, including the slot ID.
-This affords changing the number of slots without re-training, and yields invariance to permutation of the ordering of the slots, which are updated iteratively using dot-product attention normalized over slots, which fosters competition among slots.
+Slots are initially sampled independently from a Gaussian with a learned mean and standard deviation.
+This affords changing the number of slots without re-training, and yields invariance to permutation the slots, which are updated iteratively using dot-product attention normalized over slots fostering competition among slots.
 The result is passed through a Gated Recurrent Unit (GRU) with a multi-layer perceptron (MLP) to yield the update residual for slots.
 All parameters are shared among slots to preserve permutation symmetry.
-Each slot is then decoded independently with a spatial broadcast decoder~\cite{watters2019spatial} $g$ producing slot reconstructions $\hat{I}_i$'s and segmentation masks $m_i$'s.
+Each slot is then decoded independently with a spatial broadcast decoder~\cite{watters2019spatial} $g$ producing slot reconstructions $\hat{I}_i$'s and masks $m_i$'s.
 The final image reconstruction is $\hat{I} = \sum_{i=1}^n \hat{I}_i\odot m_i$ where $\odot$ denotes element-wise multiplication.
 SAN is trained by minimizing a reconstruction loss (typically MSE) between $I$ and $\hat{I}$.